kiavin/sakai/README.md

-# 🚀 Sakai Enterprise - Developer Documentation
+# 🚀 Sakai - Developer Documentation

-**Sakai Enterprise** is an API-first, opinionated Vue 3 admin template designed for scalability and performance.
+**Sakai** is an API-first, opinionated Vue 3 admin template designed for scalability and performance.
 Unlike standard templates, it relies on the backend for configuration, validation, and theming, minimizing frontend boilerplate.

 ---